Philip Mayfield

-Philip William Mayfield (born 7 November 1937 in Williams Lake, British Columbia) is a retired politician who was a member of the House of Commons of Canada from 1993 to 2004.
+Philip William Mayfield (born 7 November 1937) is a retired politician who was a member of the House of Commons of Canada from 1993 to 2004.
 He was previously a minister in the United Church of Canada.

 Mayfield was elected in Cariboo—Chilcotin electoral district for the Reform Party in 1993.
 He was re-elected in 1997 and 2000 thus serving in the 35th, 36th and 37th Canadian Parliaments.

 He retired from politics in 2004 after completing his third term in federal office.